 Cost-sharing requirements vary from one plan to the next, which is why it’s so important to pay close attention to those details when determining which plan will best suit your needs.
 For example, some plans may include very high deductibles, and plans differ regarding whether or not medications are subject to a deductible.
 Another key feature to look at is whether the prescription medications you take are specifically listed among the drugs covered by a particular plan, and you should be sure to review the cost-sharing assigned to those drugs.
 If that cost-share involves a coinsurance, know that you’ll be required to pay a percentage of the actual cost of that drug, which for some cancer medications can translate to hundreds or even thousands of dollars for one month’s supply.

 The Affordable Care Act set a limit on the total amount that plans are permitted to require you to pay in out-of-pocket costs over the course of the year.
 In 2018, that limit is $7,350 for an individual and $14,700 across all family members who share a plan.
 While this offers some protection against catastrophic debt, this limit does not apply to certain costs, including premiums, most out-of-network medical care, and services and medications that aren’t already covered or approved by your plan.

 For more information, click here.

 Use these worksheets to help you stay organized: Click Here

 LLS Wants Your Feedback

 LLS is committed to removing access barriers for blood cancer patients.
-If you purchase a marketplace plan and later experience high treatment costs, a lack of access to your provider or hospital, or a delay in getting timely care, please share your story with us at email@example.com.
+If you are covered by a marketplace plan and experience high treatment costs, a lack of access to your provider or hospital, or a delay in getting timely care, please share your story with us at email@example.com.
 If you have a positive experience, we would like to hear that too.
 Making your voice heard can really make a difference!